Fresh Start Policy

 5580.2 Previous Coursework

 Course work completed in a previous WSU or other institutions' graduate programs will not be automatically transferred or applied to the requirements of the new program.
-The new graduate program may, however, recommend to the Graduate School which courses previously taken are acceptable for transfer into the new program.
+The new graduate program may, however, recommend to the College of Graduate Programs and Honors Studies which courses previously taken are acceptable for transfer into the new program.
 In no cases will the transfer credit exceed 50% of the required graduate credit hours required for the new program.
 All credit recommended for acceptance must meet the transfer credit policy (UP# 5340).
-After the Dean, Graduate School, approves the transfer credit, the program advisor should enter the courses on the student's program of study.
+After the Dean, College of Graduate Programs and Honors Studies, approves the transfer credit, the program advisor should enter the courses on the student's program of study.
 Transfer credit grades will not be computed into the student's graduate grade point average for the new program.

-To be considered for a "fresh start," the student must submit an application to the Dean of the Graduate School.
-Application forms are available in the Graduate School.
+To be considered for a "fresh start," the student must submit an application to the Dean of the College of Graduate Programs and Honors Studies.
+Application forms are available in the College of Graduate Programs and Honors Studies.
 The Dean can approve the application or defer action on it to the Graduate Student Affairs Committee of the Faculty Senate, which is the final appellate body for such decisions.
 The student and the academic program are advised by letter of the Dean's or the Student Affairs Committee's decision.
 If a favorable decision is rendered, the Registrar is sent a copy of the approved application and advised to make the appropriate adjustments to the student's academic record.

 The following conditions and restrictions apply to a "fresh start" graduate program: